Welcome to Frieda’s Desserts in Cincinnati.

 A Maid Rite sandwich can be compared to a very dry yet flavorful sloppy joe with a touch of onion, mustard and pickles.

-Hours of Operation: February Through November open weekdays 9am – 4pm and weekends 8 am – 5pm.
+The Millrace Restaurant at Clifton Mill hours of operation are February Through November open weekdays 9am – 4pm and weekends 8 am – 5pm.
 November 25 Through January open weekdays 9 am – 2pm and weekends 8am – 2pm.
 Closed Christmas, New Year’s, Easter &Thanksgiving Day.

 Home cooking in a spectacular atmosphere, the Millrace Restaurant at Clifton Mill serves home-style cooking for breakfast and lunch.
 The pancake and cornbread mix are made right there at the mill.
 Fresh whole grain breads are baked daily along with homemade pies and cookies.
 Sit back and relax to the gentle sounds of the old mill wheel and the soft rhythm of the water gently cascading over the falls as you gaze out at the covered bridge and Clifton Gorge.
 Afterward browse through the gift shop decorated throughout with antiques from a bygone era.
 The Mill and Restaurant accommodate special events, parties, rehearsal dinners, etc.

-Recipe for fun is sprinkled across Miami County
+Foodie fun is sprinkled across Miami County, Ohio.

 (Excerpt from a past edition of www.OhioTraveler.com)